Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 i + 1;
 ```

 When this statement is executed, the value of `i + 1` is computed.
-Since we have failed to save this value—or at least use it in some way—it is lost.
+Since we have failed to save this value --- or at least use it in some way --- it is lost.

 </div>
 <!-- END: div -->